 There were extensive delays, with stage 2 acceptance eventually being certified some 8 months late.
 The owner withheld some $13M liquidated damages from Alstom, and claims and cross claims arose between Alstom and YDRML.
 Alstom claimed some $25M and YDRML counterclaimed some $9M.

 These disputes went to trial, and occupied a 129 sitting days over 18 months.
 The submissions of the parties comprised over 3000 pages and the documentary exhibits and transcript ran to almost 9000 pages.

-The result was an unmitigated disaster for Alstom.
 Alstom’s claims failed in their entirety, and judgment was given for YDRML for damages to be assessed.

-A judgment of this length is inevitably somewhat unwieldy; the purpose of this case note is to identify the key passages from the judgment that are likely to attract the most interest and citation in the future; these passages are set out below in italics with a note as to the significance in regular type face.
+The purpose of this case note is to identify the key passages from the judgment that are likely to attract the most interest and citation in the future; these passages are set out below in italics with a note as to the significance in regular type face.

 60 I am satisfied that by 2002 the expression “turnkey” had acquired an accepted meaning in the engineering and construction industry…61…. the comments of Barwick CJ [in Cable v Hutcherson] nevertheless emphasise the need to construe the actual effect of the terms of a contract, and to assess the actual scope of works.
 But if expressions such as “turnkey” or “turnkey basis” are used, that will now go a long way towards establishing the intention of the parties.